robOcity/song-play-aws-redshift/README.md

 ## Inserting data into fact and dimension tables

 Star-schemas are great for analytical workflows.
-Here I will show you a couple of examples of transfroming data from the staging tables into the star schema.
+Here I show you how to transform data from the staging to dimensional tables.

 Inserting data into the song table just required one log file while making sure to prevent duplicate entries.